-88 Although some historians believed that Samudragupta considered himself to be equal to the gods, as a 'god-on-earth', such appellations are currently seen rather as attempts to elevate the status of the ruler.
+88 Although some historians believed that Samudragupta considered himself to be equal to the gods, as a 'godon-earth', such appellations are currently seen rather as attempts to elevate the status of the ruler.
 See Upinder Singh, A History of Ancient and Early Medieval India.
 From the Stone Age to the 12th Century, New Delhi 2008, p.
 485.

 Who may have been the adversaries of Garuda?
 Were they the descendants of the subjects of Aśoka - the predecessor of Garuda in the search for the sacrum, and its first winner?
-Still remembering the Buddhist rules he did implement while building his state?
-Could their memory of the freedom of religious practices, of exchange of ideas, of trade, be recognized as the source of political projects, potentially harmful for the post-Buddhist dynasties?
+Remembering still the Buddhist rules he did implement while building his state?
+Could their memory of the freedom of religious practices, exchange of ideas and trade be recognized as the source of political projects, potentially harmful for the post-Buddhist dynasties?